 Christianity is the predominant religion in the villages and the state is referred to as "The most populated Baptist state in the world".
 There are also several tribal communities living in the villages of Nagaland.
-The major tribes include Angami, Ao, Chakhesang, Chang, Khiamniungan, Kuki, Konyak, Lotha, Phom, Pochury, Rengma, Sumi, Sangtam, Yimchungru, Zeliang, etc. The people in the villages of Nagaland speak in more than 50 different dialects that belong to the Sino-Tibetan family of languages.
+The major tribes include Angami, Ao, Chakhesang, Chang, Khemungan, Kuki, Konyak, Lotha, Phom, Pochury, Rengma, Sema, Sangtam, Yimchungru, Zeliang, etc. The people in the villages of Nagaland speak in more than 50 different dialects that belong to the Sino-Tibetan family of languages.
 Almost all the tribes have their own language and among these, the Nagamese language is spoken quite extensively.

 The cultural diversity in the villages of Nagaland is quite remarkable.
 The villagers regard the festivals sacrosanct and in certain tribal communities participation in the festivals is compulsory.
-The predominant theme of the festivals is offering prayers to a Supreme Being that has different names in different Naga dialects.
+The predominant theme of the festivals is offering prayers to a ‘Supreme Being’ that has different names in different Naga dialects.
 The major festivals celebrated in the villages of Nagaland include Moatsu, Tsungrem Mong, Nazu, Sekrenyi, Tuluni, Yemshe, Hornbill, Bushu, etc. The festivals are actually a testimony to the fascination and love the Naga tribesmen have for art and craft.
 The people love to wear their traditional attires and also perform various traditional songs and dances during the festivals.

 The most notable feature of village society in Nagaland is its rich arts and crafts.
 People in the villages of Nagaland are skilled in making various types of arts and crafts.
 The skilled tribal craftsmen and artisans have always been the pillars of a tribal society in Naga villages.

 The rich cultural diversity in the villages of Nagaland attracts many tourists from all over the country every year.